mtlynch/mtlynch.io/_pages/hiring-content-writers/1-finding-writers.md

 ---

-*Cover art by [Loraine Yow](https://www.linkedin.com/in/lolo-ology/).
-Thanks to Morgan Province for providing feedback for this article.*
+*Thanks to my writer, [Morgan Province](https://www.morganprovince.com/), for providing feedback for this article.*